TruHearing Logo - mobile

 Professional services and overhead

-In order to receive the proper amount of benefit from hearing aids, the aids must be fit by a professionally trained audiologist or hearing aid specialist.
-These healthcare providers will spend 3–6 hours on each patient for the hearing exam, evaluation, fitting, and programing of hearing aids, not to mention the cost of maintaining an office, paying staff, the cost of advertising, and more.
-Some of this time and effort is paid for by exam fees, but more often than not, providers offer free exams and consultations and roll up the cost of their time and services into the price of the hearing aids, making the hearing aids themselves more expensive.
+Some of this time and effort is paid for by exam fees—but more often than not, hearing providers offer free exams and consultations and roll the cost of their time and services into the price of the hearing aids, making the hearing aids themselves more expensive.

 Customization

-Many in-the-ear hearing aids must be custom molded to your particular ear.
-Customizing individual hearing aids takes skill, time, and effort that also makes the hearing aids more expensive.
+Many in-the-ear (ITE) hearing aids must be custom molded to the patient’s ear.
+Customizing individual hearing aids takes skill, time, and effort that also makes hearing aids more expensive.

 Warranties and return policies

-Yes, hearing aids can be expensive.
-That’s why at TruHearing we work directly with manufacturers, heath insurance companies, and providers to negotiate special rates and bring the cost of hearing aids down for you.
-If you think hearing aids are too expensive, contact us today and we may be able to help you bring that cost down.
+So yes, hearing aids can be expensive.
+That’s why TruHearing works directly with manufacturers, health insurance plans, and providers to negotiate special rates and lower the cost of hearing aids.
+If you think hearing aids are too expensive for you, contact us today and we may be able to help you bring that cost down.

 Contact us